domoritz/domoritz.github.io/projects.md

 ---

 {:.lead}
-Here are a few projects I worked on for school, work, or fun.
+Here you can find projects I have worked on for school, work, or fun that you might find interesting.
 You can find the code for most of them on [GitHub](https://github.com/domoritz).

 * TOC
 {:toc}